ml-archive/sourcery-templates/README.md

 | `ignoreRowConvertible` | Prevents the property from being included in the generated `RowConvertible` code. |

 ## NodeRepresentable
+Generates a list of node keys and `makeNode(in context: Context?)`.

 | Key                       | Description                                                                         |
 | ------------------------- | ------------------------------------------------------------------------------------|
 | `nodeKey`                 | Set the key for node (de)serialization.                                             |